Co-creating the UX standard behind every card payment on the planet

 My role

-Designed and iterated 80 payment flow variants across 6 international markets
+• Design and prototype around 80 payment flow variants across 6 international markets

 Impact